ExtendRealityLtd/VRTK/README.md

 An example of the `VRTK_BasicTeleport` script can be viewed in the scene `SteamVR_Unity_Toolkit/Examples/004_CameraRig_BasicTeleport`.
-The scene uses the `VRTK_SimplePointer` script on the Controllers to initiate a laser pointer with the Controller `Grip` button and when the laser pointer is deactivated (release the `Grip`) then the player is teleported to the location of the laser pointer tip.
+The scene uses the `VRTK_SimplePointer` script on the Controllers to initiate a laser pointer by pressing the `Touchpad` on the controller and when the laser pointer is deactivated (release the `Touchpad`) then the user is teleported to the location of the laser pointer tip.

 #### Height Adjustable Teleporter (VRTK_HeightAdjustTeleport)